-I had the fortune accidently stopping over at Sivan Malai Temple which is on the outskirts of Chengalpattu but within the city limits.
-A small hill Temple located in the beginning of the hillock amidst green surroundings and water bodies, this Temple is fit to be bracketed with famous cave temples like Thiruparankundram, Chittannavasal and the like.
+I had the fortune of accidently stopping over at Sivan Malai Temple, on the outskirts of Chengalpattu but within the city limits.
+A small hill Temple located in the beginning of the hillock amidst green surroundings and water bodies, this Temple is fit to be bracketed with the famous cave temples like Thiruparankundram, Chittannavasal and the like.
 Built by Mahendra Verma the famous Pallava king in the sixth century, this Temple has its own tank from where water is drawn for performing Abhishekam for the Lord.
 Some 50 odd steps take you to the temple which is in two or three levels.

 All devotees will be grateful to his sincere efforts over the last 63 years.
 We understand that today his sons are supporting him but it is tireless efforts of this individual this Temple is what it is today.